keen/dashboard-creator/README.md

 | Command      | Description                        |
 | ------------ | ---------------------------------- |
 | `npx git-cz` | run commit command line interface. |

+### deployments

+The all commits pushed into `main` branch will be picked by CircleCI workflow that perform npm packages version and publish.

+##### test environments

+The all commits pushed into `develop` branch will be picked by CircleCI workflow that allows to deploy artifiact on specific test environment.